Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

     your supervisor to help.

 To start off, let's take a look at the backend-scaffold.
 Here's a quick overview of what you're probably seeing.
+Open up the Backend-Scaffold project and work through the exercises locally as you read through this document.

 ### Project Structure